 The Reserve may also consider limiting the eligibility of AGC and CCG project activities to particular soil types and related environmental conditions to ensure emissions accounting is consistent and accurate.
 For example, saturated soils and soils high in organic matter found in peatlands and wetlands can have significantly different GHG emissions profiles compared to other soil types.
 Anaerobic conditions associated with saturated soils with high soil water content are known to have a positive effect on methane (CH4) production (Neff, et al., 1994).
 These soils when coupled with fertilization can also show significant increases in nitrous oxide (N2O) emissions (Neff, et al., 1994).
 Organic matter is also a good predictor of CH4 production in peatlands (also often saturated soils).
 High CH4 emissions have been associated with high levels of organic matter in comparison to low-organic matter soils (Schimel, 1995) and where organic matter is labile (Yavitt & Lang, 1990).
 Peat grasslands characterized by wet fields had the highest CH4 production rates within a grassland system where organic matter contents > 40% (Best & Jacobs, 1997).
-Plant biomass has also been a predictor for CH4 emissions in grassland ecosystems with above ground biomass being an indicator for higher levels of CH4 as organic matter from plants may serve as a substrate for methanogens (Chanton, et al., 1995; Van den Pol-van Dasselaar, et al., 1999).
+Plant biomass has also been a predictor for CH4 as organic matter from plants may serve as a substrate for methanogens (Chanton, et al., 1995; Van den Pol-van Dasselaar, et al., 1999).

 There are several grassland biomes that have soils that can create significant GHG emissions that may be challenging to quantify.
 The Reserve may consider excluding certain systems including peatlands, wet meadows (or vernal pools), and tundra and permafrost systems to simplify carbon accounting.
-If such systems, which are typically known for having saturated soils that may increase GHG emissions, remain included in the protocol, it will be necessary to account for the potentially excessive CH4 emissions coming from these systems and will have to be decided by the grassland workgroup.
+If such systems, which are typically known for having saturated soils that may increase GHG emissions, remain included in the protocol, it will be necessary to account for the potentially excessive $CH_4$ emissions coming from these systems and will have to be decided by the grassland workgroup.